ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 [The London Upgrade](/history/#london) was implemented on August 5th, 2021, to make transacting on Ethereum more predictable for users by overhauling Ethereum's transaction-fee-mechanism.
 The high-level benefits introduced by this change include better transaction fee estimation, generally quicker transaction inclusion, and offsetting the ETH issuance by burning a percentage of transaction fees.

 Starting with the London network upgrade, every block has a base fee, the minimum price per unit of gas for inclusion in this block, calculated by the network based on demand for block space.
-As the base fee of the transaction fee is burnt, users are also expected to deposit a tip (priority fee) in their transactions.
+As the base fee of the transaction fee is burnt, users are also expected to set a tip (priority fee) in their transactions.
 The tip compensates miners for executing and propagating user transactions in blocks and is expected to be set automatically by most wallets.

 Calculating the total transaction fee works as follows: `Gas units (limit) * (Base fee + Tip)`